$125B

 CFG agents are non-licensed fronters.
 They handle servicing, intake, qualification, scheduling, and warm transfers.
 Licensed work (insurance quoting, Medicare and ACA enrollment, debt validation in regulated states, claim valuation) stays with your in-house licensed staff.
 The boundary is structured into the engagement from day one.

 The fronter-only model is a deliberate scope choice.
 Most call center BPOs blur the line between licensed and non-licensed work, push their agents into edge-case calls that should require licensing, and create regulatory exposure that the client only finds out about during a state audit.
 CFG draws the line clearly and stays on one side of it.
+The full fronter pre-qualification scope matrix documents exactly what falls inside and outside the boundary across debt, insurance, solar, Medicare, and B2B SDR programs.

 What CFG fronters do